shlomnissan/cpplib-starter/README.md

 - **Documentation generation** ready with [Doxygen](https://www.doxygen.nl/).

 ## CMake Configuration
-While this starter project supports multiple distribution formats, shared libraries are preferred for their controlled symbol visibility, reduced binary size, dynamic versioning support, and lower runtime memory usage.
+While this starter project supports multiple distribution formats, shared libraries are preferred for their controlled symbol visibility, dynamic versioning support, reduced binary size, and lower runtime memory usage.
 The following subsections assume distribution via a shared library.

 ### Dependency Management and Presets
-This project utilizes [vcpkg](https://vcpkg.io/en/) for dependency management and CMake presets to streamline configuration across different platforms and build types.
+This project uses [vcpkg](https://vcpkg.io/en/) for dependency management (see the _Getting Started_ section for installation instructions) and relies on CMake presets to simplify configuration across platforms and build types.

 #### Managing Dependencies with vcpkg.json
-In [manifest mode](https://learn.microsoft.com/en-us/vcpkg/consume/manifest-mode), dependencies are declared in a `vcpkg.json` file located at the root of your project.
+In [manifest mode](https://learn.microsoft.com/en-us/vcpkg/consume/manifest-mode), dependencies are declared in a vcpkg.json file located at the root of your project.
 This approach ensures that all team members and CI environments use the same set of dependencies, promoting consistency and reproducibility.

-To add a new dependency, such as `gtest`, you can manually edit the `vcpkg.json` file:
+To add a new dependency, simply edit the `vcpkg.json` file directly.
+At the moment, it includes only gtest as a dependency.

 ```json
 {
   "dependencies": [